samfrances/samfrances.github.io/content/2021_08_18-smart-constructors-in-typescript.md

 const sneakyRef: Ref = { value: "not a valid ref" };
 ```

 The great thing about this technique is that it only applies at the type level.
-If you look at the generated javascript code, the `[RefType]` field is removed.
+If you look at the generated JavaScript code, the `[RefType]` field is removed.

 ```
 :::javascript